appreciated/vortex-crud/README.md

 }
 ```

-## Getting Started with development
+## Getting Started with Development

 1. **Clone the repository**:
    ```bash
    git clone https://github.com/appreciated/flow-cms.git
    ```
 2. **Run the application**:
    - Use the provided SQL schema to set up the database.
    - Configure application properties for H2 or other databases.
    - Start the Spring Boot server:
      ```bash
      ./mvnw spring-boot:run
      ```

 ## License
 This project is licensed under the MIT License.